Something is happening in Tombstone. I wrote a book about it.

 "Taquito," said Dale.

 "Yeah.
 Taquitos.
-Two for one."
+Two for one," Lena said.
 Lena reached the counter and pulled out a stub of white chalk, the black tourmaline, and her spiral notebook.
 "Cassie, what do we know about him?
 Things he cared about."

 "Eleven years on the job.
 No write-ups.
 Regulars liked him.
 His sister told the paper he was proud of his work.
 He memorized every regular's order."

-"He cared about doing it right."
+"He cared about doing it right," Jay said.
 Lena was already writing something in chalk on the counter.
 "Does anyone have a pen?"

 Three pens appeared immediately.
 Jay had produced one from his jacket pocket, a gas station pen, half the cap chewed off.
 Lena took it.